 Polish sausage and sauerkraut are a perfect combination.
-This recipe shows the duo off in a simple way, adding the taste of apples, bacon, and brown sugar to create a flavorful dish.
-It's perfect for potlucks and tailgating, Super Bowl parties, and family reunions, or just dinner with the family.
+This recipe shows off the duo in a simple way, adding the taste of apples, bacon, and brown sugar to create a flavorful dish.
+It's perfect for potlucks and tailgating, Super Bowl parties and family reunions, or just dinner with the family.

-The recipe can easily be doubled, tripled, quadrupled and will be just as tasty.
+The recipe can easily be doubled, tripled, or quadrupled and will be just as tasty.
 Simply increase it to fit the size of your crowd and give it a little extra time in the oven.

-- 1 pound bacon (cut into 1/2-inch pieces and fried, reserve 2 tablespoons fat)
+- 1 pound bacon (cut into 1/2-inch pieces and fried; reserve 2 tablespoons fat)

 - 2 pounds sauerkraut (rinsed and squeezed)